phortheman/phortheman/README.md

 - I also have a repo I used to track the [Advent of Code](https://adventofcode.com/) 2022

  - Another fun project on here is my recreation of a mini game [Knuckle bones](https://github.com/phortheman/KnuckleBonesPython) from the game The Cult of the Lamb.
 Its played in ther terminal and is written in Python.
 My favorite feature from it is the terminal refresh funtion I implemented that will clear the terminal before displaying what the boards look like.
 It make the whole playing in the terminal experience much better.

-- There is also a catch all repo that has some very small Python projects I did as exercises to practice Python.
-The more notiable one is the palindrome script but aside from that they are mostly just super small and quick projects.